live-codes/blog.livecodes.io/blog/2023-08-22-lets-make-learning-frontend-great-again/index.md

 [NPM modules](https://livecodes.io/docs/features/module-resolution) can be imported as usual.
 It just works™ without having to `npm install` anything.
 Not even on the server (because there is no server!).

+## AI Code Assistant

 The [AI code assistant](https://livecodes.io/docs/features/ai) provides code completion based on the current context and comments.
 This is powered by [Codeium](https://codeium.com), the **free** ultrafast Copilot alternative.
+This can significantly boost the learning experience.
 See [how to enable it](https://livecodes.io/docs/features/ai).

 ## Sharing/Exporting/Deploying Projects